khantaha2112/Data-Analysis-Dashboard/README.md

 **📌 Project Overview**

-This project is an **Interactive Excel Dashboard** built to analyseBlinkit's sales performance, customer satisfaction, and inventory distribution.
+This project is an **Interactive Excel Dyanmic Dashboard** built to analyse Blinkit's sales performance, customer satisfaction, and inventory distribution.
 The dashboard leverages **Excel formulas, pivot tables,slicers, and charts** to deliver insights into total sales, item categories, outlet performance, and customer ratings.